forethoughtde/fb-messenger/README.md

 ### Part 3, refactoring

-Once you installed styled-components and you have your Sass variables in JS, you can start refactoring your application.
+Now that you have your Sass variables in JS, you can start refactoring your application.

 Current styles, which are being mapped to our components via classes, can be found in the index.css file (Sass is being compiled to CSS) which is being imported to the `src/index.js` file.
 The goal of the refactoring is to migrate those `src/index.js` styles into styled-components.
 Let's start by migrating the styles from two components into styled-components.